rhinstaller/teres/docs/index.rst

 The API
 -------

-The `teres` module provides a `Reporter` class that defines the API for the end user.
-Internally `Reporeter` can register multiple handlers thaking care of actual reporting.
+The `teres` module provides a :py:class:`Reporter` class that defines the API for the end user.
+Internally :py:class:`Reporeter` can register multiple handlers thaking care of actual reporting.

 .. py:class:: Reporter()

     This is the class that provides the API.
 It hase to be initialized with set of handlers in a similar manner as python logging interface.

+    .. py:method:: get_reporter()

+        Since :py:class:`Reporter` class is designed as a singleton (there can be only one instance of this class) initializing it without using this method can lead to **undefined behavior**.
+(This is the **only** supported way of getting the class instance.)

     .. py:method:: add_handler(handler)